memerglass/SMO-Blender-Level-Importer-DAE-Version/README.md

 1. OdysseyEditor (EditorCore) don't use that anymore to select OdysseyModels folder.

 2. OBJ are no longer supported.
-But DAE are supported.
+But DAE are now supported.